-First lady Melania Trump privately expressed concerns about her husband’s controversial demolition of the White House East Wing and has distanced herself from the massive ballroom project, according to administration officials who spoke with The Wall Street Journal in a report published Saturday, October 25, 2025.
+First Lady Melania Trump privately expressed concerns about her husband’s controversial demolition of the White House East Wing and has distanced herself from the massive ballroom project, according to administration officials who spoke with The Wall Street Journal.

-President Donald Trump began demolishing the Roosevelt-era East Wing earlier this week to make room for his planned 90,000-square-foot ballroom, breaking a previous vow he made this summer to leave the existing structure intact during construction.
+President Donald Trump began demolishing the Roosevelt-era East Wing to make room for his planned 90,000-square-foot ballroom, breaking a previous vow he made last summer to leave the existing structure intact during construction.
 The president initially claimed the ballroom would rise adjacent to the East Wing without touching the historic building, saying he was a big fan of the White House.

-Excavators were seen tearing apart the section of the building this week, creating images that went viral on social media and elicited strong reactions from Americans.
-The destruction is even visible from space, according to reporting.
+Excavators were seen tearing apart the section of the building, creating images that went viral on social media and elicited strong reactions from Americans.
+The destruction is even visible from space.

-The project’s cost has ballooned from an initial $200 million to at least $300 million, with the president claiming private donations will fund the construction.
-The ballroom is now expected to accommodate 900 people, up from 650 in original plans.
+The project’s cost has ballooned from an initial $200 million to at least $400 million, with the president claiming private donations will fund the construction.
+The ballroom is now expected to accommodate over 1,000 people, up from 650 in the original plans.
 The structure will be nearly twice the size of the White House’s main building, which is 55,000 square feet.

 Stephanie Grisham, who served as Melania Trump’s chief of staff during the president’s first term and is now a Trump critic, told CNN the destruction breaks her heart.
 Grisham emphasized the speed at which the project was carried out, bypassing the standard approval process for White House renovations.
 She said she certainly did not expect the East Wing to be demolished like a condemned house over three days or so.